tinotenda0/tinotenda0/README.md

 # Hi there, I'm Tino 👋

-I'm an aspiring developer with growing expertise and interest in Python, web design, and JS Frameworks.
-I love creating solutions that make a difference and crafting user-focused designs that solve real-world problems.

----

 ## 💻 Skills & Tools
 - **Languages**: Python, a bit of JavaScript
 - **Tools**: Git, WordPress, VS Code